2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 In many places, running your own business also changes the rhythm of when tax is paid — instead of a single annual reckoning, self-employed and business income often has to be paid in installments through the year, on a roughly quarterly basis.
 Whether and exactly how this applies to you is a specifics question for a professional, but the behavioral implication is broadly useful: thinking about tax as a recurring, periodic obligation rather than a once-a-year event keeps it present and prevents the long-gap forgetting that fuels the blindside.
 If you owe in installments, the set-aside account is what you pay each installment from, and the continuous skimming maps neatly onto the periodic paying.

 Even where annual payment is the rule, adopting a quarterly mindset is a useful discipline.
 Reviewing your income and your set-aside every few months — checking that the percentage you are reserving still matches your actual profit, adjusting if the business has grown or your situation has changed — keeps the reserve calibrated rather than drifting.
 Income that rises over a year can mean the rate you set in January is too low by autumn, and a quarterly check catches that before it becomes a shortfall.
 The point is not to do your own taxes quarterly; it is to keep tax in regular view so it never accumulates into a surprise, treating it as an ongoing part of operating the business rather than an annual ambush.
-Knowing your real numbers for these check-ins is what basic bookkeeping provides, covered in /product-blog/bookkeeping-before-you-need-an-accountant.
+Knowing your real numbers for these check-ins is what basic bookkeeping provides, covered in Bookkeeping before you need an accountant: minimum viable books for a small business.

 Treat tax money as money that was never yours